Dome Standard Operation

 This uses another, very slow drive

-and by-passes the electronics which control the Main Drive motor speed.
+and by-passes the electronics which control the Main Drives.
 This is

 for emergency purposes and should only be selected if the main drive has failed preventing the

 even this is late at night.
-The key for the key switch is kept inside the cabinet.
+The key for the key switch is kept in the operations

 The shutter can then be operated by pushing the buttons marked AUX DRIVE DIR 1 or AUX DRIVE DIR 2 depending upon which direction you want to travel.
 The button